urbit/urbit.org-reloaded/content/using/running/minio.md

 hidetitle = "true"
 +++

-Adding [S3](https://aws.amazon.com/s3/) storage to Urbit unlocks some great new features, such as the ability to post media to chats and upload custom avatars.
+Adding [S3](https://aws.amazon.com/s3/) storage to Urbit unlocks some great new features, such as the ability to upload & post your own media to chats straight from your own machine, and upload custom avatars.
 This is a guide to self-hosting [MinIO](https://min.io), an S3 compatible block storage solution.

 You can read more about S3 in [Configuring S3 Storage](/using/os/s3).